Python-SIP/sip/doc/command_line_tools.rst

     directory.
 Otherwise ``NAME`` is written to the :file:`INSTALLER` file.
     By default ``sip-distinfo`` is written.

+.. option:: --gui-script ENTRY-POINT

+    The GUI entry point ``ENTRY-POINT`` is added to the wheel.
+It is ignored if the :option:`--wheel-tag` option is not specified.
+This option may be specified multiple times.

 .. option:: --inventory FILE

     ``FILE`` contains a list of the relative names of the files, one per line,